 Effective delegation of work to less experienced assistants enables a lawyer to be more productive at a lower cost (and thus results in greater profitability for the firm), while the “lone wolf’ type who does everything alone is usually less effective.

-The ultimate test of strength in a professional organization is posed in the question, “Who will follow the lawyer if he or she leaves the firm?”
+Client Following“Who’ll follow the lawyer if they leave the firm?”
 This question may be the ultimate test of a lawyer’s market value.
-This isn’t precisely the same as bringing in and holding the client, since recognition and credit for that factor is allocated as the firm (or the senior partners of the firm) perceives it, not necessarily as it really is.
+This isn’t precisely the same as bringing in new clients or retaining them, since recognition and credit for this value is determined as the firm—or the senior partners of the firm—perceives it, not necessarily as it really is.

-Many law firms have found that the overemphasis on objective contributions (such as hours worked, profitability and seniority) at the expense of other contributions (such as management, business development and planning) is in effect the same as emphasizing short term profitability at the expense of long term continuity.
-To avoid doing so requires a great deal of willpower among the partners.
+Many law firms have found that the overemphasis on objective contributions (such as hours worked, profitability and seniority) at the expense of other contributions (such as management, business development and planning) is in effect the same as emphasizing short-term profitability at the expense of long-term continuity.
+To avoid this may require a great deal of willpower among the partners.
 But utilizing subjective and long-range criteria is much more difficult than relying on hard statistics.

 Any compensation system should recognize that all partners may not be paid for the same contributions.
 Each type of contribution to the overall goals of the enterprise has a value.
 A good system will encourage cooperation rather than competition among members of a firm.

-There is agreement among many experts that compensation systems which seek to measure individual lawyer performance on a statistical basis, by allocating credits for work production and for client origination, are counterproductive because they encourage competition within the law firm, rather than encourage cooperation.
-Even though such data may not be the only criteria used for allocation of profits, the very existence of such records creates an atmosphere in which specialization is more difficult, and in which internal competition among partners is encouraged.
+There’s agreement among many experts that compensation systems based on statistically measuring an individual lawyer’s performance by allocating credits for work production and client origination are counterproductive.
+They’ll often encourage internal competition rather than encouraging cooperation.
+Even though such data may not be the only criteria used for allocation of profits, the very existence of such records creates an atmosphere in which specialization is more difficult.
+It also encourages competition among partners.

-There exists enough competition between law firms to please even the most competitive of lawyers.
-Within the law firm team, the compensation system must encourage utilization of all of the talents latent within the firm, on a cooperative basis.
+You’d think there’d be enough competition between law firms to please even the most competitive of lawyers.
+Within the law firm team, a good compensation system must encourage utilization of all the talents available at the firm on a cooperative basis.

-One critically important feature of partner compensation has generally been overlooked in the extensive literature available on this topic: Every partner does not have the same job.
+One critically important yet often overlooked feature of partner compensation is this: Not every partner does the same job.
 Each must be paid for those tasks for which they’re responsible.
 Lawyers and they roles they play aren’t fungible.

-Statistical systems, and many of the evaluation systems, appear to assume that all of the partners of a law firm have the same assignments.
-Depending on the weighting of a system, whether one dependent on evaluation or a system of statistical allocation, either the production or sales function may be more heavily emphasized.
-Leadership and management functions are often either unrecognized or given short shrift.
+Statistical systems, as well as many of the evaluation systems, make the assumption that all partners of a law firm have the same assignments.
+Depending on the weighting of a system, be it one dependent on evaluation or a system of statistical allocation, either the production or sales function may be more heavily emphasized.
+Leadership and management functions are often unrecognized or given short shrift.

-In law firms, particularly in smaller law firms, partners wear multiple hats, as owners, workers, salespersons, and managers.
-Every partner, however, does not need to have all of these functions, and some partners probably should refrain from a few.
-The only thing that partners have in common, by definition, is the ownership function, which is probably the least important in terms of compensation.
+In law firms, particularly in smaller firms, partners wear multiple hats—as owners, workers, salespersons, and managers.
+However, not every partner needs to have all of these functions and some partners probably should refrain from a few.
+The only thing that partners have in common, by definition, is the ownership function.
+A condition that is probably least important in terms of compensation.

-Goal setting requires that each partner (associates may be included, of course) write out proposed goals in advance of each year.
-The goals will include hours and billings, marketing activities, management responsibilities and professional/ community service goals.
+Goal setting requires that each partner (associates may also be included) write out proposed goals in advance of each year.
+The proposed goals should include hours and billings, marketing activities, management responsibilities and professional/ community service goals.
 The stated goals will differ for each individual.
 A firm may, however, suggest certain standards of production as appropriate, particularly for younger firm members.

 The goals as drafted by individuals are usually reviewed by the firm’s departments, executive committee or another review body for two reasons: 1) the goals must be reasonable for each individual, and 2) the goals must be coordinated so that the sum of individual goals fits properly into a firm’s overall business plan and budget.